SimonHFrost/threejs-terrain-experiment/README.md

  - Run `npm install`
  - Run `webpack-dev-server`
  - This will run a server at localhost:8080 where you will see a rotating spaceship

+## Linting

+- This project is Standard compliant
+- Run `npm install -g standard` and `standard` in the `/js` folder to check for linting errors